 Using scissors over knives in the kitchen can make quick work of mincing herbs, chopping small vegetables, and cubing chicken.
-A major concern though is having scissors that you can keep clean in addition to being easier to use.
+A major concern is having scissors that you can keep clean and are easier to use.

-I hope this guide helped you in your search for the best scissors for people with arthritis due to the many choices out there.
-Do not settle for just any set of scissors, but rather choose ones that are designed to help you carry out even the smaller tasks of your daily life with ease.
+I hope this guide helped you search for the best scissors for people with arthritis due to the many choices out there.
+Do not settle for just any set of scissors, but choose ones designed to help you carry out even the smaller tasks of your daily life with ease.